Frequently Asked Questions

 You can find a graduation plan for each degree and a tutorial on how to use it here.
 Make sure to schedule an appointment with your advisor for help filling this out.

 CASA generally has walk-in appointments for the first week of classes each semester.
-Please check with CASA at 336-334-4361 to verify or go to the CASA homepage at casa.uncg.edu to verify.
+Please check with CASA at 336-334-4361 to check if walk-in appointments are available.
 To meet with your advisor at any other time, you will need to make an appointment via Starfish.

 Registration